openvinotoolkit/openvino_notebooks/CONTRIBUTING.md

 6. In case if notebook has specific requirements on python version or OS, it should be noted on top of notebook (before any code blocks) using following colored block:
    ```
    <div class="alert alert-block alert-danger"> <b>Important note:</b> This notebook requires python >= 3.9.
-Please make sure that your environment fulfit to this requirement  before running it </div>
+Please make sure that your environment fulfill to this requirement  before running it </div>
    ```

 ### Notebook naming